WilliamHirst/IN4200/README.md

 # IN4200
-This is a repository with my folders containing each project in the subject IN4200-High Prefomance Computing.
+This is a repository containing each project in the subject IN4200-High Prefomance Computing.